 (Can Jacque Lacan’s psychoanalysis be applied to the “drug problem?”)

-Your writer believes that he has strongly corroborated that the cause of the main part of what most of us think of as the “drug problem” – quite possibly including problematic use itself – is drug illegality, rather than drug use.
-This does not solve the drug problem, but accepting the proposition would allow us at least in a sense to bypass it, because rather than asking “Why do people take drugs troublesomely?”, "Why are drugs supplied?", “Why is the drug situation perceived of as problematic?”, etc., we could ask “If drug illegality is the drug problem, then why are drugs illegal?” – a step in a potentially fruitful direction.
-If we accept that drug illegality is the problem, then this suggests that rather than asking “How do we make the “drug problem” go away?” maybe we should listen to the thinking of Jacques Lacan’s psychoanalytic theories and ask “What “real” problems does society solve by creating the drug problem – including, or, even especially, our drug policies - in the way it does?” a question that I so far have only formulated and briefly touched upon, yet a question that I, DV, shall try to return to, or at least try to throw some light upon, elsewhere.
+Your writer believes he has strongly corroborated the idea that the main cause of what most of us consider the “drug problem” – possibly including problematic use itself – is drug illegality, rather than drug use.
+While this does not solve the drug problem, accepting this proposition would allow us, at least in a sense, to bypass it.
+Instead of asking, “Why do people take drugs troublesomely?”, "Why are drugs supplied?", or “Why is the drug situation perceived as problematic?”, we could ask, “If drug illegality is the drug problem, then why are drugs illegal?” – a step in a potentially fruitful direction.
+Suppose we accept that drug illegality is the problem.
+In that case, this suggests that instead of asking, “How do we make the “drug problem” go away?”, we should consider the insights of Jacques Lacan’s psychoanalytic theories and ask, “What “real” problems does society address by creating the drug problem – including, or even especially, our drug policies - in this manner?"
+This is a question I have so far only formulated and briefly touched upon, yet one that I, DV, shall endeavour to return to or at least try to shed some light upon elsewhere.

 G. Work With The Market Forces